spruceid/rebase/README.md

 }
 ```

-A more complex generator is found in `src/witness/twitter` where an `api_key` is used to make the look up.
+A more complex generator is found in `src/witness/twitter` where an `api_key` is used to make the lookup.
 Once the `Generator` is implemented, it can be added to the `WitnessGenerator` in `src/witness/generator` and the generator will then support the new witness flow with no change to the calling applications.

 ## Current Features